soutya9/module2-solution/README.md

-# module2-solution
+# Assignment 1 from ''Single Page Web Applications with AngularJS'' course on Coursera
-Assignment 2 from ''Single Page Web Applications with AngularJS'' course on Coursera
+Module 1 solution repository for coursera